-Harris is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Harris isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harris are a mix of both white- and blue-collar jobs.
 Overall, Harris is a city of sales and office workers, professionals and managers.
 There are especially a lot of people living in Harris who work in office and administrative support (17.20%), management occupations (10.09%) and teaching (8.03%).

 Telecommuters are a relatively large percentage of the workforce: 10.07% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.